H-Blues/DRL-crypto-trade/README.md

 In this project, deep reinforcement learning algorithms, specifically, **Duelling Deep Q Network** was used to implement the system.

+I also tried to publish this project in a flask web app.
+Modify app.py and vercel.json files to update your configuration.

 ### 🔢 Methodology

 In file DRL_Env, it defines the cryptocurrencies market, and the agent will perform the sell and buy actions in this environment.
 The environment observes